4neesh/DevBlog/src/posts/016_SynchronizedThreads.md

 <br>
 <h4>Introducing latency and a possible race condition</h4>
 <p>
-The current execution of the single thread acts as expected as the <code>withdraw()</code> method is only called once at any one time.
+The current execution of the single thread behaves as expected as the <code>withdraw()</code> method is only called once at any one time.
 Latency can be introduced into the application by using the <code>wait()</code> method which causes all threads to stop before continuing.
 The <code>withdraw()</code> method must be marked within a synchronized block to ensure only one thread accesses the method at a single time.
 </p>
 <p>
 The following update to the <code>withdraw()</code> method will cause the threads to check the balance, wait for each other, then to complete the transaction.
 As a result, each thread will read in the opening balance before making a transaction against the balance: